thk2b/redux-structures/src/Value/docs.md

 The name parameter coresponds to the <b>unique</b> name of the value.

-The initialState parameter is the initial state of the value. it is `null` by default.
+The initialState parameter is the initial state of the value.
+It is `null` by default.

 Returns an object with keys `actions` and `reducer`.